Navneethofficial/Road-side-Car-counter/README.md

 - Uploaded videos are stored temporarily in `uploads/`
 - Clear `uploads/` and `static/results/` periodically

-### 🧩 Future Improvements

-* 🚦 Add speed estimation for tracked vehicles
-* 🛰️ Integrate GPS for roadside monitoring
-* 📉 Store daily traffic logs in a database
-* 💻 Deploy using Streamlit or Flask for live dashboard visualization

----

 ## 📝 License

 This project uses: